-It also does some pretty hefty damage per hit and boasts decent armour penetration (unlike your standard pistol, for example) so it can quite effectively chew up any vehicles, troops or structures you might come across.
+It also does some pretty hefty damage per hit and boasts decent armour penetration (unlike your standard pistol, for example) so it can quite effectively chew up any vehicles, troops or structures you might come across — including structures that you can't damage with other small arms, such as SAM sites or statues.
 Certain vehicles (heavy APCs) may take more than a second to kill, though.

 The gun basically has two uses: 1.
 Walking around a freshly-acquired base, blowing things up to complete it.
 (Woe betide you if you miss something and have to go back.)
 2. Defending the engineer at the end of almost every stronghold takeover.